alex-lt-kong/the-nitty-gritty/c-cpp/cpp/02_constructor/README.md

     5
     10
     ```
-    * Objects will go out of scope and being automatically released as long as
+    * Objects will go out of scope and are automatically released as long as
     it is defined on stack (i.e., `MyClass myObject = MyClass();`)
     instead of on heap (i.e., `MyClass myObject = new MyClass();`), just like
     normal variables (e.g., `int a = 5;`);